marcusgreen/moodle-qtype_gapfill/README.txt

-Version 1.1 includes a count of correct answers and clears incorrect responses in interactive mode Version 1.2 will colour duplicate answers yellow when discard duplicates mode is used (see help)
+Version 1.1 includes a count of correct answers and clears incorrect responses in interactive mode Version 1.2 will colour duplicate answers yellow when discard duplicates mode is used (see help) Version 1.3 toggle regex for plain string compare.
+Useful for math, html and programming language questions